Joe Montana Rookie Card Info

 Back of the card

 The back of the 1981 Joe Montana rookie card (#216) has a horizontal layout.
-Joe Montana’s name, position and the card number are at the top of the card on a folded banner graphic.
-Below that is Montana’s height, weight, college, draft info, birthday, birthplace and hometown.
+Joe Montana’s name, position, and card number are at the top of the card on a folded banner graphic.
+Below that is Montana’s height, weight, college, draft info, birthday, birthplace, and hometown.
 The card includes his NFL statistics from 1979, 1980, and a short bio about his early pro and college career.
 The left side of the back has a cartoon that reads “Joe led Notre Dame to the 1977 National Championship.”

 One of the best young signal-callers in pro football, Joe has run the 49ers adeptly during his playing time the past 2 seasons.
 At Notre Dame he completed 269 passes for 4121 yards and 25 touchdowns.
 Was All-American1981 Topps Joe Montana rookie (#216)